nates36/odin-recipes/README.md

 This is a Recipes project from www.theodinproject.com.

-Demonstraton of HTML and git.
+Demonstration of HTML and git.

+Have personally tried all 3 recipes.
+Not bad.